evertrol/aoc/README.md

 ## Installation

-You can install the package simply with
+You can install the package in a virtual environment or directly as a user installation (in a `.local/` directory in your home directory), simply with

 ```shell
 pip install git+https://github.com/evertrol/aoc.git
 ```

-in a virtual environment or directly as a user installation (in `.local/` in your home directory).

 There are no external dependencies.

 ## Usage

-To run a solution, run the module, as follows:
+To run a solution, run the relevant module, as follows:

 ```shell
 python -m aoc.year2025.day1 day1.in